 She did get the job.
 But the same couldn’t be said for her roommate, Victoria, when Keila tried to refer her for a position there.

 “She had a phone interview and would’ve had the face-to-face interview, but she wasn’t hired because of her student loans,” Keila told me.
 “She was paying the minimum, but they said that wasn’t enough, so…”

 The survey also found that over a quarter (26.3 percent) of employees had employers who checked their financial background.
 That figure doesn’t even account for the 29.8 percent of respondents who weren’t sure if credit played a role in their employment.

-And when asked if financial stability was a condition in the hiring and promotion process, over half (51.1 percent) of female respondents aged 45-54 said no, while only 38.4 percent of women aged 35-44 said the same.
+And when asked if financial stability was a condition in the hiring and promotion process; over half (51.1 percent) of female respondents aged 45-54 said no. Only 38.4 percent of women aged 35-44 said the same.

 “While certain aspects of my credit have improved, certain parts haven’t,” Keila says.
 “I’ve been paying my credit card bills on time, but I have one bill through collections because I believed I was charged unfairly and I’m trying to fight it.
 Even though I’m qualified, if I were to apply to another job that checked my credit right now, I don’t think I’d get hired.”